 Usefulness defines software success

-This is the primary factor that determines the perceived value of software.
 Software that is useful enables people to do things they could not otherwise do.
 It enhances job performance.
 It is true that the oldest commercial software products ooze with usefulness.
 Microsoft Excel is a classic example, so too Adobe Photoshop and Winzip.
-These tools have been around since before the Internet, and remain as popular today as ever and all for good reason.
-If your task is numeric, graphical or requires file compression, these products for each respective task, are exceptionally useful.
+These tools have been around since before the Internet and they remain popular for good reason.
+If your task is numeric, graphical or requires file compression, these products for each respective task, are exceptionally valuable.
+Usefulness is the primary factor that determines the value of software.

 Usability underpins software success

-Put simple, usability means a system does as it is expected.
-Usability isn’t about the system’s functions per se, but to how it works and how much fun it is to use.
-Usability encompasses things like colour, shape, terminology and font.
+Usability means a system does as it is expected.
+This factor is all about the user experience or UX, for short.
+It is less about the system’s functions, and more about how easy and fun it is to use.
+Usability means things like colour, shape, language and font.
 Usability recognises not what people what to do, but how they wish to do it.
 When it comes to usability, you cannot go past products created by Apple.
 As a company, the focus they place on usability design is second to none.
 As such, the iPhone and iPad and their highly usable apps are transforming entire industries.

 Availability is people helping people

-Availability is the third characteristic of software success and refers to the products and services that promote, distribute and support the end user to learn and adjust to using a particular software technology.
-The most obvious help is from documentation, help guides and more recently, video guides.
-Availability is also about people being available to provide support.
-This includes not just the end-user, but also salespeople, helpdesk staff, resellers, trainers and demonstrators, and anyone in an online support community.
-The availability of products and people that can support you in using a particular software product will significantly contribute to your software success.
+Availability is the third characteristic of software success.
+It refers to the products and services that support the end user to gain best use from the technology.
+For example, user guides, video tutorials and help desk.
+Availability is also about people learning how to use the tools.
+It is about having the support they need, when they need it.
+This includes not just the end-user, but also salespeople, helpdesk staff, vendors and/or an online developer community.
+The availability of products and people that can support you in using your software will significantly contribute to your success.

 Alignment enables great things